- Position: Partner

 - A motorcyclist suffered serious injuries in a road traffic accident.
 Liability was initially disputed.
 The case was settled for substantial damages.

-- A client underwent breast surgery which it was established with expert medical evidence was performed negligently leading to an entitlement to damages.
+- A client underwent breast surgery which it was established with expert medical evidence was performed negligently leading to a substantial payment of damages.

 - The client company owned a substantial industrial estate.
 One of its tenants issued Court proceedings applying for a new business tenancy as was its entitlement.
 The application was heavily contested on various grounds as the client objected to granting a new tenancy to a tenant they regarded as unsatisfactory.
 The tenant's application for a new lease was successfully opposed on various grounds and vacant possession of the premises was recovered for the client to re-let to new tenants.